Rick Zabel: Cycling career

 On 6 May 2015, Zabel was named in BMC's team for the Giro d'Italia, giving him his first Grand Tour start.
 On 7 July 2015, his father's 45th birthday, Zabel celebrated his first victory as a professional, winning stage 3 of the Tour of Austria.

 In June 2017, he was named in the startlist for the Tour de France.

+In May 2019, he won his second professional race in a sprint finish on stage two of the Tour de Yorkshire.

+In May 2024, he announced his retirement from the sport following the Rund um Köln.